olliedean/lucidcapes-data/README.md

-# lucidcapes-data
+# lucidcosmetics-data
-Data used for LucidCapes, a minecraft custom cape mod.
+Data used for LucidCosmetics, a minecraft custom user cosmetics mod.
+This repository does not accept pull requests.